Phase transitions in time complexity of Brownian circuits: Main chain with one-step subbranches

 \section{Main chain with one-step subbranches}

-To illustrate how local branching affects the effective one-dimensional reduction, we consider a model in which each node on a one-dimensional chain has a single backward branch of length one.
-Let $p_i^{(\text{m})}$ denote the probability of being on the main chain at level $i$, and $p_i^{(\text{s})}$ the probability of being on its one-step sub-branch.
+To illustrate the effects of local branching on the effective one-dimensional reduction, we consider a model in which each node in a one-dimensional chain has a single backward branch of length one.
+Let $p_i^{(\text{m})}$ denote the probability of being on the main chain at level $i$ and $p_i^{(\text{s})}$ denote the probability of being on its one-step sub-branch.
 The master equations at level $i$ are